bibinjacobpulickal/BBLoader/README.md

 # BBLoader

 Make awesome minimal loading animation with text using BBLoader.
 BBLoader is a light-weight minimal looking loading animation popup build on top of UIKit for iOS and tvOS.
 This also, disables user interaction while the contents are being loaded asynchronously.
-Package is compiled using Xcode 11.0 on MacOS 10.15 using Swift 5.1
+Package is compiled using Xcode 11.0 on MacOS 10.15 using Swift 5.2.2 compiler.

 ---